wrbernardoni/Equi/Readme.md

  Equicontinuous (aka Equi, aka EquiParallel -- whichever sticks) will one day be an interpreted parallel programming language.

- Equi is currently in **v.0.0.3 -- Chihuahua Purple**
+ Equi is currently in **v.0.0.4 -- Chihuahua Magenta**

- To run Equi, either set a system path to Equi (preferred), or run the executable in a shell script like so:
+ To run Equi, either set a system path to Equi (preferred), or run the executable in a shell script.

+ Then call the executable ala:

  ```
 Equi -- -V 1